alexsieusahai/NoCellOfALie/README.md

 2. Run program.

 TODO:
-1. Find a nice solution for integration of NOT that respects DeMorgan's Law
+1. Expand on NOT functionality so you can use it for multiple brackets
 2. Print out latex syntax for truth table
 3. Print out markdown syntax for truth table
 4. Make a nice GUI or at least a better user interface than just having the user edit the equation (some syntax checker would be nice if plausible)